New Beginnings – 2010 Random or Deliberate?

 Photo by sunskay

 I have started to look at my business, Design Resumes, very differently.
-You could almost say that for the last 25+ years I have been running my business randomly.
+You could almost say that for the last 25+ years I ran my business randomly.
 Life just kind of happened all around me and I was not executing a deliberate plan.

 I randomly began a sideline career in non-profit management and support with Kiwanis in 1991.
 I was green, didn’t have a clear plan to help non-profits, I just evolved… sort of randomly.

 In 1997, my journey with Wausau Whitewater began, a journey that was great but mostly random and just ended with my resignation on December 12.
 That, however, was deliberate.
+New Beginnings – Random or Deliberate?
 I finally realized my limitations.

 Chris Brogan captured this quite well in his recent post, Never give up, no-give up which references Seth Godin’s book, The Dip.
 I read The Dip shortly after I resigned from Kiwanis.
 It made sense.
 It was time to end.